 Introduction

-If you’ve been feeling a quiet but persistent pull toward something more meaningful, you’re in the right place.
-This guide gives a clear, practical roadmap to discover your life purpose through three focused steps: deep self-reflection, small real-world experiments, and meaningful connection.
-Use these tools to move from confusion to clarity and begin building a life that feels true to who you are.
+If you’ve been sensing a quiet pull toward something more meaningful, this guide is for you.
+Read on for a clear, practical roadmap to discover your life purpose through focused self-reflection, small real-world experiments, and meaningful connection.
+These steps will help you move from confusion to clarity and begin building a life that feels true to who you are.

-Uncovering your life’s purpose is rarely a single dramatic moment.
-It’s a gradual process of aligning what you love, what you’re good at, and what you value with the ways you can contribute to the world.
+Uncovering purpose usually happens over time as you align what you love, what you’re good at, and what you value with how you contribute to others.

 Why finding your purpose matters right now

-If you’ve felt a nudge toward something more fulfilling, you’re not alone.
-People everywhere are rethinking what a meaningful life looks like.
+More people are rethinking what a meaningful life looks like.
 A 2021 Lifeway Research study found that 57% of Americans consider their purpose at least once a month, and 21% think about it every single day1.
-Those numbers show this is a widespread, growing concern.
+Those numbers show this is a widespread concern worth addressing.

 Your roadmap to a meaningful life